google/horologist/docs/compose-layout.md

 > Add these dependencies and imports to ensure you are using the Horologist version of components with the same
 > name in Wear Compose, for example `Chip`.

-## ScalingLazyColumn responsive() layout.
+## ScalingLazyColumn Responsive layout.

-The `responsive()` layout factory will ensure that your ScalingLazyColumn is positioned correctly on all screen sizes.
+The `rememberResponsiveColumnState()` method will ensure that your ScalingLazyColumn is positioned correctly on all screen sizes.

-Pass in a boolean for the `firstItemIsFullWidth` param to indicate whether the first item can fit just below TimeText, or must be shifted down further to avoid cutting off the edges.
+Pass in a padding configuration based on your item types.

-The overloaded `ScalingLazyColumn` composable with `ScalingLazyColumnState` param, when combined with `responsive()` will handle all the following:
+The overloaded `ScalingLazyColumn` composable with `ScalingLazyColumnState` param, when combined with `rememberResponsiveColumnState()` will handle all the following:

 - Position the first item near the top on all screen sizes.
 - Ensure the last item can be scrolled into view.